The Freelancing Reality: Freedom vs Financial Instability

 Anyone without 12-month runway: Year 1 will be lean.
 If you can't survive that, don't start.

-People who can't handle… - What is the final verdict on freelancing reality for Indian professionals?
+People who can't handleโฆ - What's the bottom line for Indian professionals?

 - Freelancing is not passive income.
 It's trading job security for flexibility.
 The trade only makes sense if you value flexibility highly AND you have systems to handle the instability.